 The sun is out today.
 It’s a beautiful morning.
-But my mind travels back in time 10 years ago, when all was not so sunny and bright and I was a stout believer in the myths that hindered my progress.
+But my mind travels back in time 10 years ago, when all was not so sunny and bright.

 When relationship troubles hit you, it’s hard to cope.
-Young children, aging parents, difficult in-laws, a husband whom you can’t seem to get through to, and day in and day out of a never-ending heartache.
+Young children, aging parents, difficult in-laws, a once loving husband whom you can’t seem to get through to now, and day in and day out of a never-ending heartache.

 What should I do?
 You ask yourself.
 How can I get over this?
 I’ve never failed at anything.
 A relationship is the last place I want to start.

 So I did what many in my place might do, and many should do, but don’t.
 After reading this article, I hope they do too.

 I didn’t run to my mom, my siblings or my friends.
 I contacted a Psychologist.
 Yes, a relationship therapist.
 If you’re wondering what happens next, read on.

 This is for all those spouses, or couples who feel they’re failing at the relationship game.
 If you’re contemplating a visit to a relationship therapist, here are 9 myths about visiting the expert.
 This is what you SHOULDN’T expect from him/her.
 Keep this myths in mind, so you know WHY you’re going in the first place, and how they can and cannot help you.

 The therapist will not jump in to wave a magic wand and FIX your relationship.
 He/She will show you how you can, or why you can’t.
 She will listen, and you will vent.
 Yes, vent, talk it out and cry, even weep.
 And you WILL feel better when you walk out that door.